hassanrahim26/PROJECTS/README.md

 * **Tkinter** is a standard GUI python library.
 * **base64** module provides a function to encode the binary data to ASCII characters and decode that ASCII characters back to binary data.

+To install the library I have used pip install command on the Ubuntu Terminal